Rebelstar: Tactical Command: Reception

 Rebelstar: Tactical Command was well received, having an average score of 77.83% at GameRankings.
 It received positive reviews from GameSpot (7.8/10), GameSpy (4/5) and IGN (7.7/10).
-The game would be highly praised for adapting the combat mechanics of the highly detailed and acclaimed PC strategy series but would also receive criticism for sub-par presentation, a lacklustre storyline, and lack of link-mode support.
-According to a retro review by GameFan, "everything in Rebelstar is spot on, from its plot to the game’s difficulty curve."
+The game was praised for adapting the combat mechanics of the highly detailed and acclaimed PC strategy series but also received criticism for sub-par presentation, a lacklustre storyline, and lack of link-mode support.
+Gamefan gave a positive retro review, and cited the plot and the gameplay as its highlights.

 Cancelled sequel

 The game was supposed to be followed by the cancelled sequel Rebelstar 2: The Meklon Conspiracy.